KingMaina/Maze/README.md

 ## Installation

-To install the game, simply cimageslone the repository and run the following command:
+To install the game, simply clone the repository and run the following command:

 ```bash
 make build && make run